 We’ve researched the Lincoln Park area and have put together a guide for dog lovers.
 Spend the day at the park, then check out some of the other fur-friendly attractions in the area.

 Before you scroll down to more in-depth answers about, “Belmont Harbor Dog Beach” you can check out these other dog-related articles: Do Bernedoodles Like To Swim?
-(2023) and 5 Best Dog Parks in Chicago, Illinois!
+(2023) and Best Indoor Dog Parks in Chicago!
 (2023).

 Belmont Harbor Dog Beach: The Basics